Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-Capital intensity in the Circuit Board and Electronic Component Manufacturing industry is medium.
-Industry operators are expected to spend about $0.15 on capital expenses for every dollar spent on labor.
+Capital intensity in the Circuit Board and Electronic Component Manufacturing industry is low.
+Industry operators are expected to spend $0.10 on capital expenses for every dollar spent on labor.
 Capital intensity in this industry has steadily declined during the past decade, as this industry's products have become increasingly standardized in their manufacturing process.
 When manufacturing becomes more mechanized, less human labor is required.